Let’s review the three previous ways to begin “squaring up” a trapezoidal seat before I show you the fourth method to start a paper rush seat,

 As promised, here’s the fourth and final (until I discover another) way to start weaving the gussets strands of a paper fibre rush chair seat.

-All these processes and steps are called, “squaring up the seat,” which is what you have to do to a trapezoidal seat before you can weave around all four corners evenly.
+All these processes and steps are called “squaring up the seat,” which is what you must do to a trapezoidal seat before you can weave around all four corners evenly.

 I’ve coined the phrase “no-damage-side-rails” for this technique because there’s no need to use tacks or anything else on the rails to start the paper rush gusset weaving.